mhcrnl/ogcalc/doc/ogcalc.rst

 and so on).

 GTK+ applications differ from this model.
-The programs must react to
-\emph{events}, such as the user clicking on a button, or pressing Enter in an text entry field.
+The programs must react to *events*, such as the user clicking on a button, or pressing Enter in an text entry field.
 These widgets emit signals in response to user actions.
 For each signal of interest, a function defined by the programmer is called.
 In these functions, the programmer can do